Vodňany: Geography

 Vodňany is located about 23 km southeast of Strakonice and 28 km northwest of České Budějovice.
 It lies mostly in the České Budějovice Basin.
 A small western part of the municipal territory extends into the Bohemian Forest Foothills and includes the highest point of Vodňany, the hill Svobodná hora at 640 m above sea level.

 The town is situated on the right bank of the Blanice River.
-The territory is rich in fish ponds.
+The territory of Vodňany is rich in fishponds.

 History

 Vodňany was originally a Slavic settlement, gradually transformed into a market town.
-Its typical colonization ground plan with a regular network of streets and a large regular square testifies to its origin during the reign of King Ottokar II of Bohemia.
+Its typical colonization ground plan with a regular network of streets and a large regular square testifies to its origin during the reign of King Ottokar II.
 The first written mention of Vodňany is from 1336, when it was promoted to a town by King John of Bohemia.
-In 1400, Vodňany is referred to as a royal town.
+In 1400, Vodňany was referred to as a royal town.

 For centuries, the town profited from the old trade route and the collection of customs duties.
 Originally, the mining of precious metals was also planned, but it was never fully developed, and the town's orientation towards pond farming became much more profitable.
 Since the second half of the 15th century, the town established ponds, which are still a characteristic feature of the landscape.

 Demographics

 Economy

-The largest employer in the town and the region, and the largest processor of poultry meat and the only processor of duck meat in the Czech Republic, is Vodňanská drůbež, a.s. company, part of the Agrofert holding.
+The largest employer in the town and the region, and the largest processor of poultry meat and the only processor of duck meat in the Czech Republic, is Vodňanská drůbež company, part of the Agrofert holding.

 The pond farming tradition continues to this day.
 A common carp bred in this town called "Omega3kapr" is healthier thanks to special feed and breeding conditions and is a registered trademark.

+Transport

+The I/20 road (part of the European route E49) from České Budějovice to Plzeň and Karlovy Vary passes through the municipal territory.
+The I/22 road splits from it and connects Vodňany with Strakonice.

+Vodňany is located on the railway line from Číčenice to Stožec-Nové Údolí.